 The next step is to choose the platform you'll use.
 Let's look at 4 options quick.

-Mighty Networks is an all-in-one platform that gives creators a robust set of native features and tools to design engaging content.
-It offers great online course options that fully integrate with communities, paid memberships, and even hybrid and virtual events.
+Mighty Networks is an awesome cultural software platform that lets you mix your event with content, community, courses, and commerce!
+It's an all-in-one platform that gives creators a robust set of native features and tools to design engaging events.
+And its course options fully integrate with communities, paid memberships, and even hybrid and virtual events.

 Here are some other benefits to choosing Mighty Networks for your hybrid event: